citronneur/rdp-rs/README.md

 ### Check already logon User

 In certain case, it's useful to use SSL in order to NLA.
-When server doesn't enforce NLA, using SSL allow to view which are connected on the server without still the session :
+When server doesn't enforce NLA, using SSL allow to view which users are connected on the server without steal the session :

 ```
 mstsc-rs --target IP --ssl
 ```

-When NLA is enforced, You can send blank credentials for the `Interactive` authentication by using the `blank` option :
+When NLA is enforced, You can check opened or available session by sending blank credentials for the `Interactive` authentication by using the `blank` option :

 ```
 mstsc-rs --target IP --user foo --pass bar --blank